The Challenge: A Wound That Wouldn’t Heal

 “Everyone was so wonderful.
 They were so calm and confident that they would be able to help me, which brought a lot of comfort to me.”

-Christine’s symptoms and treatment may not be representative of all cases.
+Christine's treatment and results may not be representative of similar cases.